KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Even though the U.S. still has the largest percentage of United Methodist members, this number is steadily decreasing.
 Meanwhile, at this rate, Africa, a continent with a population of 1+ billion, will have twice as many United Methodist members as the U.S. by 2020.
 Growth in the Phillipines is big percentage-wise though considerably smaller in number than that of Africa.
 Membership in Europe and Euroasia is declining, but already small.

-Though of course, the United Methodist Church should seek to minister to all of its members, a timely opportunity exists to minister to people through technology, including in regions of rapid membership growth.
+Though of course, the United Methodist Church should seek to minister to all of its members and potential members worldwide, a timely opportunity exists to minister to people through technology, including in regions of rapid membership growth.

 # How Should the Church Reach Them?
 How the church should reach people can be analyzed by studying 3 theories that originated from some of the best minds in tech: